samkbraun/land_cover_classification/README.md

-# land_cover_classification# Deep Learning Image Processing Project
+# Land Cover Classification (Deep Learning Image Processing Project)

 NOTE: THIS README IS FOR THE PLANNED FINAL PROJECT, CURRENTLY THIS REPO IS INCOMPLETE